myridia/bilder_captcha/readme.txt

 As of version 3.2.0, **Contact Form 7 Conditional Fields** is now fully supported!
 You no longer need to add `[hidden kc_captcha "kc_human"]` to forms that do not include the [cf7ic] shortcode.

 == Go Pro! ==
-Get even better spam protection with the All-in-one Image CAPTCHA Pro version of this plugin which includes additional options to improve spam protection, options to control the look and style of the CAPTCHA, additional forms support including login screens, gravity forms, WooCommerce, WPForms and more.
+Get even better spam protection with the All-in-one Image CAPTCHA Pro version of this plugin which includes additional options to improve spam protection, options to control the look and style of the CAPTCHA and messages, additional forms support including login screens, gravity forms, WooCommerce and more.

 **PRO Demo**
-See the Pro version in action on my <a href="https://kccomputing.net/contact-me/" target="_blank">Contact page</a>.
-You can also check out my <a href="https://www.youtube.com/channel/UCZznQBUawR-YqPBW8JjXzcw" target="_blank">YouTube channel</a> for instructional videos and demos.
+See the Pro version in action on my <a href="https://wpimagecaptcha.com/contact/?utm_source=wp_readme&utm_medium=wp_readme&wp_campaign=readme" target="_blank">contact page</a>.

-Check out our <a href="https://kccomputing.net/downloads/contact-form-7-image-captcha-pro/" target="_blank">pro version</a> for more details.
+Check out our <a href="https://wpimagecaptcha.com/downloads/pro-plugin/?utm_source=wp_readme&utm_medium=wp_readme&wp_campaign=readme" target="_blank">pro version</a> for more details.

 **PRO Features:**

 * GDPR compliant
 * ADA/a11y/WCAG compliant
 * Gravity Forms support
-* WPForms support
 * WooCommerce support for login, registration and checkout forms (optional)
 * WordPress login/registration form support (optional)
 * Default WordPress comment support